EHR-Blockchain/EHR_complete/README.md

 # EHR_complete

-As our application uses Block Chain it is not currently deployed and you have to follow development procedures to test the application as Depliying Block Chain based solution is not affordable to a student like us.
+As our application uses Block Chain it is not currently deployed and you have to follow development procedures to test the application as Deploying Block Chain based solution is not affordable to a student like us.

 Dependencies:
 Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12